Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Discussion and Future Work

 \section{Discussion and Future Work}

 In this study, we consider a flexible family of NF-based approaches for online estimation of joint parameters and states that can easily combine information from physics or equation-based models, and observations from real processes.
-In particular, we evaluate the performance of different conditioning operators based on transformers and state-space model, respectively, and the effect of adding an optimal-transport-based kinetic energy loss term.
-Each method showed effectiveness for state estimation when applied to the autonomous driving dataset from Delecki et. al~\cite{delecki2023deepnormalizingflowsstate}, with state-space models outperforming state-of-the-art transformers in some cases.
+In particular, we evaluate the performance of different conditioning operators based on transformers and state-space models, respectively, and the effect of adding an optimal-transport-based kinetic energy loss term.
+First, we illustrate the proposed advantages of NF-based conditional estimators versus traditional SMC.
+NF better captures vehicle positions with multi-modal dynamics, also providing a number of architectural advantages.
+Each NF variant showed effectiveness for state estimation when applied to the autonomous vehicle dataset from Delecki et. al~\cite{delecki2023deepnormalizingflowsstate}, with state-space models outperforming state-of-the-art transformers in some cases.
 The addition of a modified optimal transport-inspired kinetic loss term showed improved sampling efficiency by optimizing the probability path between each transformation in the flow.
-Expanding on the performance capability of the transformer conditioning operator, the optimal transport-inspired kinetic loss term provided similar capabilities in state estimation tasks, performing best in real COVID-19 case prediction.
+Expanding on the performance capability of the transformer conditioning operator, the optimal transport-inspired kinetic loss term provided overall stronger performance in estimating states for the autonomous driving dataset at the bifurcation.
+Additionally, the Mamba-SSM conditioning operator performed particularly well when applied to the synthetic SIR dataset.